isaacnmm/pestpolicy-hugo2XX/content/posts/best-external-hard-drive-for-music-production/index.md

 This is particularly important to speed up your Mac by speeding up its operating system.
 You can use the HDD to save or backup your audio and videos (from music video cameras ) while producing the music.
 You'll reserve the system drive for the installation of programs, DAWs, and plugins.

-##  Reviews: 7 Best External Hard Drive for Music Production 2025
+##  Reviews: 7 Best External Hard Drive for Music Production in 2026

 ###  [1.
 WD 8TB EX2 Ultra My Cloud Personal Network](https://www.amazon.com/dp/B01AWH05GE/?tag=p-policy-20)